-As an active member of the LDS Church with a child under two, Inouye never lacks opportunities to teach.
+As an active member of The Church of Jesus Christ of Latter-day Saints with a child under two, Inouye never lacks opportunities to teach.
 She has been a primary teacher for the past two and a half years for children ages four to seven.
 She has also been a primary music leader and an early morning seminary teacher.
 Additionally, Inouye teaches during the summer at the Inouye Institute for the Arts.
 “Each summer my husband and I both participate, with members of his family, as teachers at a creative arts camp,” Inouye said.
 “At the camp we teach a variety of classes including music, visual arts, creative writing, movement, storytelling, etc.”

 The training Inouye received at the McKay School of Education to become a teacher benefits her in her different teaching roles.
 “I apply the principles I have learned about good classroom management in all of my teaching situations in order to encourage positive behavior and cultivate a positive learning environment,” Inouye said.
 “As a primary teacher, a seminary teacher, and a mother, I do my best to meet the individual learning needs of my students and my child by being aware of their strengths and challenges and making appropriate accommodations to help meet those different learning needs.”